+New moratoria as defined in EBA/GL/2020/02 that are granted after 30 September 2020 and before 31 March 2021 can be considered EBA-compliant moratoria, provided that they meet the conditions set out in paragraphs 10 and 10(bis) of EBA/GL/2020/02 as amended by EBA/GL/2020/15 and should be reported in templates F90.01 and F91.01 accordingly.

-How should COVID-19- Any COVID-19-related measure granted after 31 March 2021 cannot be considered compliant with EBA/GL/2020/02 as amended by EBA/GL/2020/15.
-45 How should COVID-19- related measures (new measures or extensions of existing one) that are granted after 31 March 2021 be reported?
-The measure should be assessed on a case-by-case basis in accordance with the usual prudential and reporting framework.
-Specifically, if the measure is related to the COVID-19 crisis and satisfies the forbearance definition, it should be reported in templates F90.02 and F91.02.
+If they do not meet these requirements, they should be assessed on a case-by-case basis in accordance with the usual prudential and reporting framework.
+Specifically, if the moratorium is related to the COVID-19 crisis and satisfies the forbearance definition, it should be reported in templates F90.02 and F91.02.